What is passive solar heating?

 An active solar heating system harnesses the sun’s energy to increase the temperature of fluid (or sometimes air) that’s run through a heat exchanger to heat the home’s interior.
 This type of solar heating is called “active” because its methods directly incorporate moving parts, appliances and occasionally other sources of power (such as electricity) rather than relying on sunlight alone.

-Does passive solar heating really work?
+Does passive solar heating work?

 Passive solar heating works by maximizing solar heat gain in the winter and minimizing it in summer.
-In the U.S., passive solar heating is incorporated into building designs across the country, though it’s far more common in areas with heavy sun exposure, such as the Southwest and coastal regions.
-Homes don't need to be “off-grid” or “green-certified” to use these strategies.
-Elements of passive solar heating design can be very effective in pretty much any building, helping to regulate the temperature and minimize energy usage.
+In the U.S., passive solar heating is incorporated into building designs across the country.
+However, it’s far more common in areas with heavy sun exposure, such as the Southwest and coastal regions.

 In regions with a colder climate and limited sunlight availability, active solar heating systems are typically more sustainable.
+A few main principles of passive solar heating:

 1. Controlling sunlight